Do you need help with your visa? We will support you!

 If you plan to stay longer than 90 days in Germany and want to visit a language course you can apply for a language course visa.
 It states that you are going to learn the German language and allows you to stay between three and 12 months in Germany.

-A language course visa cannot be switched into another type of visa (studying visa ) afterwards.
+A language course visa cannot be switched into another type of visa (student visa) afterwards.
+Therefore you need to leave the country after finishing your language course to apply for a possible student visa.
 You are not allowed to work.

 How to apply for your visa – a step-by-step guide